laytenter/Insider-London/asia/tokyo/index.md

 ---
 title: Tokyo
-layout: programme
+layout: landing
 nav: asia
+background: tokyo.jpg
 ---

 We are proud to present a 'command centre' for the world economy and Japan’s leading industrial centre: TOKYO.
 Behind the neon lights and through the bustling crowds lies a business capital like no other.

 This highly diversified manufacturing base is also Japan’s management and finance centre.
 With a close relationship between government and business, go behind-the-scenes of the largest metropolitan economy in the world.

 ## Company Visits
 From manufacturing giants to prestigious centres of power, Insider London offers an extensive range of bespoke visits.